roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 ```
   The compiler can easily cast small from int to short at compile-time because the value 15 is small enough to fit inside a short.
 This would not be permitted if small was not a compile-time constant.
 Likewise, it can convert the expression 1+2 from int to short at compile-time.
 On the other hand, 1_000_000 is too large to fit inside of short without an explicit cast, so the last case statement does not compile.

+  - A switch statement is usually more efficient than a set of nested ifs : this is interesting because it gives insight into how the Java compiler works.
+When it compiles a switch statement, the Java compiler will inspect each of the case constants and create a “jump table” that it will use for selecting the path of execution depending on the value of the expression.
+Therefore, if you need to select among a large group of values, a switch statement will run much faster than the equivalent logic coded using a sequence of if-elses.
+The compiler can do this because it knows that the case constants are all the same type and simply must be compared for equality with the switch expression.
+The compiler has no such knowledge of a long list of if expressions.

+  - Using switch with string expression is to avoid as you can because it's not so effecient.

 ### WHILE loop statement

 A loop is a repetitive control structure that can execute a statement of code multiple times in succession.
 A while loop until the boolean expression is not met, example :